 —Hugh Burns, Texas Woman’s University

 “Ridolfo does a masterful job describing a wide range of rhetorical practices around digital collections of Samaritan manuscripts.
 While documenting his own experiences digitizing holy scriptures that have been dispersed geographically around the world in an attempt to serve the needs of a vanishing population in the Middle East, he forges connections between currently disconnected domains of rhetorical studies, the digital humanities, and engaged scholarship.
 Ridolfo uses this fascinating case study to explore the complex custody issues that emerge when diasporic communities archive traditional knowledge in computational media and work across distributed online networks.
 This is compelling scholarship that cuts across many disciplines with a rich interpretation of what religious identity and cultural sovereignty might mean for all of us in the digital age.”

 “Jim Ridolfo’s timely Digital Samaritans takes us through a ‘clash of values’ that characterizes Digital Humanities—the conflict between interpretive experts and communities who create texts.
 His contextually rich re-framing of the debate as both productive and rhetorical shows Digital Humanists a way out of the stalemate.”

 —Andrew Mara, North Dakota State University

 Cover photograph © Jim Ridolfo

-Jim Ridolfo is an Assistant Professor of Writing, Rhetoric, and Digital Studies at the University of Kentucky.
+Jim Ridolfo is an Associate Professor of Writing, Rhetoric, and Digital Studies at the University of Kentucky.